martinreus/martinreus.github.io/_posts/2020-02-01-angular-ssr-translations.md

 [...]
 ```

-and substitue it by adding the `serverLocaleFactory` as a provider for `LocaleConfig`, like so:
+and substitute it by adding the `serverLocaleFactory` as a provider for `LocaleConfig`, like so:

 ```typescript
   [...]